pingcap/docs-cn/reference/system-databases/inspection-summary.md

 * `INSTANCE`: The monitored instance.
 * `METRICS_NAME`: The monitoring metrics name.
 * `QUANTILE`: Takes effect on monitoring tables that contain `QUANTILE`.
 You can specify multiple percentiles by pushing down predicates.
 For example, you can execute `select * from inspection_summary where rule='ddl' and quantile in (0.80, 0.90, 0.99, 0.999)` to summarize the DDL-related monitoring metrics and query the P80/P90/P99/P999 results. `AVG_VALUE`, `MIN_VALUE`, and `MAX_VALUE` respectively indicate the average value, minimum value, and maximum value of the aggregation.
+* `COMMENT`: The comment about the corresponding monitoring metric.

 > **Note:**
 >
-> Because summarizing all results causes overhead, the rules in `information_summary` are triggered passively.
-That is, the specified `rule` runs only when it displays in the SQL predicate.
-For example, executing the `select * from inspection_summary` statement returns an empty result set.
-Executing `select * from inspection_summary where rule in ('read-link', 'ddl')` summarizes the read link and DDL-related monitoring metrics.
+> Because summarizing all results causes overhead, it is recommended to display the specific `rule` in the SQL predicate to reduce overhead.
+For example, executing `select * from inspection_summary where rule in ('read-link', 'ddl')` summarizes the read link and DDL-related monitoring metrics.

 Usage example: